pret/pokecrystal/docs/bugs_and_glitches.md

 ## `CheckOwnMonAnywhere` does not check the Day-Care

+*This may have been intentional behavior; use your own judgment for whether to fix it.*

 This bug can prevent you from talking to Eusine in Celadon City or encountering Ho-Oh when a caught legendary beast is in the Day-Care.